schloepke/gamemachine/README.md

 Server code is already being committed to master.
 The client will be released in a separate repo once we figure out a good, clean way of keeping the free/commercial bits separate.

 Note that a primary goal of this side project is to show what can be done on a functional level in a very short period of time.
 The code itself is not necessarily production quality in all aspects when it comes to general code quality, unit testing, etc..
-Although we are making sure it retains the scalability, performance, and other features we want to highlight.
+Some of the game logic is using static concurrent hashmaps for caching instead of the caching layers.
+These things are easily moved over to the production caching system which is scalable across multiple nodes, but I'm leaving that until things solidify more as it does make it a bit more difficult to iterate on quickly (and things are moving fast right now).

 * Game Status Update (4/1/15)

 Just cut an early release of the game with most of the below functional.
 It's running on a live server.
 You can download a windows client here: